 - Miss Sophie’s Prague: An adorable boutique hotel in the heart of Prague, Miss Sophie’s combines gorgeous design with cozy luxury.
 The hotel has been featured in publications like Glamour and Elle, which means that it’s really photogenic and will look amazing in your Instagram photos.
 Check availability for your travel dates on Booking.com.

 - AirBnB: There are some fantastic options to be found in Prague on AirBnB!
-We love the Old Town Residence, a loft-style apartment in the heart of the Old Town is crisp and modern but still super cozy, and you get to wake up to the winter sun coming through huge skylight windows.
+We love the Old Town Residence, a loft-style apartment in the heart of the Old Town that’s crisp and modern but still super cozy.
+Plus, you get to wake up to the winter sun coming through huge skylight windows.
 Pretty fancy!
 We also love this stunning 15th century studio apartment located steps away from the Old Town Square in the heart of Prague.
 Browse AirBnBs in Prague.

 Things to do in Prague in the Winter